anomic84/CodeQuiz/README.md

 ## General info
 A JavaScript Quiz with multiple choice questions, a timer, and high scores!
+To use, simply click the website link below and press start!

 ## Website
 [JavaScript Quiz Game](https://anomic84.github.io/CodeQuiz/)